This post is the first in a series. The topic? How to use your tax return to start a business at home. Why am I talking about this?

 I’m sharing a variety of business ideas.

 Because contrary to what some people will tell you (even some of the women I interviewed – and I respectfully disagree!), every home business is not for every person.

 We all have unique talents.
 Although I’m a blogger, I know that blogging is not for everyone.
 A pet-minding business is not for everyone.
-Selling essential oils is not for everyone.
+Direct sales is not for everyone.
 Amazon FBA is not for everyone.

 But hopefully you’ll find an idea in the next few weeks that will either be a good fit for you personally or will spark your creativity for something that will.